 - In Winnipeg, seeds are spread out according to type--perennials, annuals, herbs, and vegetables.
 People are given a ticket for each packet they bring in and can exchange the ticket for another packet of seed.

-A smaller community can afford a seed exchange with a greater spontaneity.
 Many organizers found that the first year they held this event, few people brought seeds to swap, so don’t be discouraged if the exchange doesn’t take off right away!

-Most events invite a variety of local organizations and non-profits to have tables at their event.
+Most events invite a variety of local organizations and nonprofits to have tables at their event.
 This can be a great way to add educational value, create more local investment, and help attract attendees.